 Shareholders Class Action: On August 5, 2013, VTBH and the Company (f/k/a Parametric Sound Corporation) announced that they had entered into the Merger Agreement pursuant to which VTBH would acquire an approximately 80% ownership interest and existing shareholders would maintain an approximately 20% ownership interest in the combined company.
 Following the announcement, several shareholders filed class action lawsuits in California and Nevada seeking to enjoin the Merger.
 The plaintiffs in each case alleged that members of the Company's Board of Directors breached their fiduciary duties to the shareholders by agreeing to a merger that allegedly undervalued the Company.
 VTBH and the Company were named as defendants in these lawsuits under the theory that they had aided and abetted the Company's Board of Directors in allegedly violating their fiduciary duties.
 The plaintiffs in both cases sought a preliminary injunction seeking to enjoin closing of the Merger, which, by agreement, was heard by the Nevada court with the California plaintiffs invited to participate.
 On December 26, 2013, the court in the Nevada case denied the plaintiffs' motion for a preliminary injunction.
 Following the closing of the Merger, the Nevada plaintiffs filed a second amended complaint, which made essentially the same allegations and sought monetary damages as well as an order rescinding the Merger.
 The California plaintiffs dismissed their action without prejudice, and sought to intervene in the Nevada action, which was granted.
 Subsequent to the intervention, the plaintiffs filed a third amended complaint, which made essentially the same allegations as prior complaints and sought monetary damages.
 On June 20, 2014, VTBH and the Company moved to dismiss the action, but that motion was denied on August 28, 2014.
 On September 14, 2017, a unanimous en banc panel of the Nevada Supreme Court granted defendants' petition for writ of mandamus and ordered the trial court to dismiss the complaint but provided a limited basis upon which plaintiffs could seek to amend their complaint.
 Plaintiffs amended their complaint on December 1, 2017 to assert the same claims in a derivative capacity on behalf of the Company, as a well as in a direct capacity, against VTBH, Stripes Group, LLC, SG VTB Holdings, LLC, and the former members of the Company's Board of Directors.
 All defendants moved to dismiss this amended complaint on January 2, 2018, and those motions were denied on March 13, 2018.
 Defendants petitioned the Nevada Supreme Court to reverse this ruling on April 18, 2018.
 On June 15, 2018, the Nevada Supreme Court denied defendants' writ petition without prejudice.
 The district court subsequently entered a pretrial schedule and set trial for November 2019.
 On January 18, 2019, the district court certified a class of shareholders of the Company as of January 15, 2014.
 On October 11, 2019, the parties notified the District Court that they had reached a settlement that would resolve the pending action if ultimately approved by the Court.
+On January 13, 2020, the District Court preliminarily approved the settlement agreement between the plaintiffs and all defendants.
+A final approval hearing has been scheduled for May 18, 2020.
 All pending court dates and deadlines, including the trial date, have been stayed while the parties proceed with the settlement process.